 On Jan.
-11, 1912, workers at a textile mill in Lawrence, Mass., walked off the job to protest a reduction in pay.
+11, 1912, workers at a textile mill in Lawrence, Massachusetts, walked off the job to protest a reduction in pay.
 Not only did they stop working, they sabotaged equipment at the mill to ensure that work couldn’t continue.
 The strikers quickly grew in number from a few hundred to several thousand, and leaders of the national Industrial Workers of the World union arrived to help organize the strikers.

-The strike – which lasted 10 weeks — became known as the Bread and Roses strike because workers held signs that said, “We Want Bread, But Roses Too!”
+The strike – which lasted 10 weeks — became known as the Bread and Roses Strike because workers held signs that said, “We Want Bread, But Roses Too!”
 It got national media coverage and sparked Congressional hearings that led to an investigation of conditions in factories nationwide.
 The strikers’ demands were met, and their wages were raised – as were the wages of textile workers throughout New England.

 1937 Auto Workers’ Strike

 On Jan.
-1, 1937, the United Auto Workers organized a sit-down strike at a General Motors production facility in Flint, Mich., and occupied the plant for 44 days.
+1, 1937, the United Auto Workers organized a sit-down strike at a General Motors production facility in Flint, Michigan, and occupied the plant for 44 days.
 Nearly 200,000 employees stopped working, and production at the facility dropped from 53,000 cars a week to 1,500, according to AutoBlog.
 The strike ended after GM agreed to increase workers’ wages and improve working conditions.
 The workers’ victory prompted strikes at other auto manufacturing facilities, and UAW membership soared from 30,000 to 500,000 within a year.

 1946 United Mine Workers’ Strike